San Diego - the Californian surfing paradise

 San Diego: climate and best travel time

 The climate in San Diego is Mediterranean, with mild winters and hot summers.
-The best time to visit San Diego is from May to October, when temperatures are pleasant, and rainfall is low.
-In coastal areas such as La Jolla and Coronado Island, the climate is slightly cooler and wetter than inland.
-In these areas, it can get a little nippy in the winter, but it is still pleasantly warm.
-In summer, it can get very hot inland, but the beaches on the coast offer some cooling.
+The best time to visit San Diego is from May to October when temperatures are pleasant and rainfall is low.

 Getting around San Diego